 Ocean Shadows by Pamela Hogdon

 As an anthropologist, I study the human genome within a biosocial context.
-To d so, I draw insights from the disciplines f history, archaeology, philosophy of science, science and technology studies, and human evolutionary studies.
+To do so, I draw insights from the disciplines of history, archaeology, sociology, philosophy of science, science and technology studies, and human evolutionary studies.

 My work focuses on large-and small-scale human movements